neonevm/neon-evm.docs/docs/evm_compatibility/overview.md

 ### Gas calculation
 The mechanism of gas consumption and calculation of gas fees on Neon EVM differ from Ethereum.
-Gas fees on Neon EVM are much cheaper than on Ethereum.
+Gas fees on Neon EVM are much cheaper than on Ethereum because Solana is the settlement layer.

 <!-- Oleg could provide metrics on one transfer.
 Once mainnet launched can we compare Neon + Solana to L2 and Rollups Yuri has for tx such as transfers and swaps -->